 So how does eating gassy foods affect your baby?
 In a nutshell, it doesn’t — it’s one of those old wives’ tales.

 Fibrous veggies, like cabbage and broccoli, might make mom gassy, but it’s unlikely to be the cause of gassiness in your little one.
 Eating fiber-rich foods is good for our digestive health.
-It helps in maintaining a healthy weight, keeping our bowels moving, lowering cholesterol and blood sugars (source).
+It helps you maintain a healthy weight, keeps your bowels moving, and lowers cholesterol and blood sugar (11).

-Leafy green vegetables are also good for the overall health of our gut.
-They help look after the good bacteria and keep the bad bacteria at bay (source).
+Leafy green vegetables are also good for our overall gut health.
+They help look after the good bacteria and keep harmful bad bacteria at bay (12).

 If your baby is gassy, this is more than likely a result of their own digestive system working properly.
-Breast milk provides baby with good bacteria to help them maintain general good health.
-It also helps them develop good gut health (source).
+Breast milk provides babies with good bacteria to help them maintain general good health.
+It also helps them develop good gut health (13).

 3. Spices and Garlic

-Spice up your life, in a culinary way!
+Spice up your life — in a culinary way!
 Eating foods enhanced with spices or garlic is fine and shouldn’t upset your baby.
-He or she will already be used to the flavors of the foods you eat and might appreciate the varied tastes in your breast milk.
+They will already be used to the flavors of the foods you ate while pregnant and might appreciate the varied tastes in your breast milk.

-If you notice your baby is particularly fussy after you’ve eaten something like a Madras curry, then swap for a korma in future.
-They’re a bit like us — some foods we like and others we don’t.
+If you notice your baby is particularly fussy after you’ve eaten something like a Madras curry, then swap for a korma in the future.
+Babies are a bit like us — we like some foods and dislike others.

 4. Cow’s Milk

-Many of the dairy products you weren’t allowed during pregnancy are now fair game again.
+Many of the dairy products you weren’t allowed during pregnancy are now fair game.
 Some schools of thought veer toward cow’s milk and dairy products causing a milk allergy in babies.

-So go ahead, eat cheese, drink milk and know that your breast milk is all your baby needs.
-Allergies to cow’s milk protein are rare and your milk might even help prevent them (source).
+So go ahead, eat cheese, drink milk, and know that your breast milk is all your baby needs.
+Allergies to cow’s milk protein are rare, and your milk might even help prevent them (14).

-You would probably have to consume a huge amount for them to affect your baby, but let’s take a look at a few in particular.
+You would probably have to consume a considerable amount for them to affect your baby, but let’s take a look at a few in particular.

 Things like fennel and fenugreek have been used for many years to boost a mom’s milk supply.
-The effectiveness of these herbs are anecdotal to a degree and the effects on the baby are unknown (source).
-There are also supplements which can increase your milk supply.
+The effectiveness of these herbs is anecdotal to a degree, and the effects on the baby are unknown (15).
+There are also supplements that can increase your milk supply.

 A few herbs can reduce your milk supply, some of which could be used to help when weaning.
 Peppermint and sage are two of these, but you would need to consume a lot of them.
 It’s worth bearing this in mind if you use breath mints or eat peppermint candy.